tris-sondon/eurostat_geodata/README.md

 # Directory contents

-[rdata](rdata) Key data sets from MML in RData format
+[rdata](rdata) Key data sets from Geographical information system of the Commission (GISCO) in RData format

-[rscripts](rscripts) Automated scripts that were used to convert MML GIS data into RData format.
+[rscripts](rscripts) Automated scripts that were used to convert Geographical information system of the Commission (GISCO) GIS data into RData format.

 This repository is associated with Eurostat-packege within the rOpenGov project.